-A professional in dreamwork is one who has learned the methodology by work with his or her own dreams under supervision of a dreamwork psychologist who has himself or herself been trained and graduated.
+A professional in dreamwork is one who has learned the methodology by work with his or her own dreams under the supervision of a dreamwork psychologist who has himself or herself been trained and graduated.

-A professional adheres to a standard of ethics for protection of the clients he or she works with.
+A professional adheres to a standard of ethics for the protection of the clients he or she works with.